mcnaryj/McNary-Homework-3/README.md

 ## User Story
-A company would like to create a password generate that allows employees to generate random passwords.
+A company would like to create a password generator that allows employees to generate random passwords.

 ## Acceptance Criteria
 ```